RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 These components are executed one after another in a so-called processing pipeline.
 There are components for entity extraction, for intent classification, pre-processing, and others.
-If you want to add your own component, for example to run a spell-check or to do sentiment analysis, check out :ref:`section_customcomponents`.
+If you want to add your own component, for example to run a spell-check or to do sentiment analysis, check out :ref:`custom-nlu-components`.

 Each component processes the input and creates an output.
 The output can be used by any component that comes after this component in the pipeline.
 There are components which only produce information that is used by other components